rdkcentral/Lightning-ui/docs/CollectionWrapper/index.md

 ### direction
 Returns the current `direction` in which the Collection Wrapper is being built.

+### forceLoad
+Returns the current `forceLoad` configuration the Collection Wrapper is using.

 ### spacing
 Returns the current fallback `spacing` the Collection Wrapper is using.